horizontal rule

 With the abdication of the last emperor and the proclamation of a republic in 1912, a new national flag was adopted by China.
 Known as the Five-Color Flag, its stripes stood for China proper (red), Manchuria (yellow), Mongolia (blue), Tibet (white) and the Muslims of China (black).
 As its war flag, the Republic adopted the flag raised by Army rebels in 1911: a red field for China with a black star and eighteen gold balls, one for each province of the nation.
 A white flag with the war flag in the canton served briefly as the naval ensign but in 1913 a new naval ensign, red with the White Sun in Blue Sky Flag of the Nationalist Party (KMT) in the canton, was adopted.
 The Five-Color Flag served as the naval jack.
 A commissioning pennant, based on the design of the ensign, was adopted at the same time.
 A range of rank flags and command pennants, based on the KMT flag, was also introduced.

 In 1925, General Chiang Kai-shek assumed leadership of the KMT and established a new national administration at Canton.
 By 1928 he had united much of China under his government, and to symbolize this success the Five-Color Flag was abolished.
 The 1912 naval ensign became China's national flag, and the White Sun in Blue Sky Flag was adopted as the naval jack.
 Some of the rank flags were changed also.
-These flags disappeared from mainland China after the Communist victory in 1949, but they are still used, with some modifications, by the Navy of the Republic of China (Taiwan).
+These flags disappeared from mainland China after the Communist victory in 1949.

 Flag Proportions: Most Republic of China flags had 2:3 proportions.
 An exception was the Five-Color Flag, which had 4:5 proportions.